Sumeshkumar/DL/README.md

 Note: The deployment is nuxt generate (pre-render)

 Observation:
-- Loading desktop layout on mobile view on page refresh
+- Desktop layout is loading on mobile view on page refresh
-- Desktop component loading first then mobile component is loading on page refresh
+- Desktop component is loading first then mobile component on page refresh

 Expected behaviour: